An Outdoor Gallery

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A German Heritage (here, next to this marker); Father Marquette's Camp - 1674 (within shouting distance of this marker); Pere Jacques Marquette, S.J. (within shouting distance of this marker); a different marker also named Pere Jacques Marquette, S.J. (within shouting distance of this marker); The Milwaukee River at Play (about 300 feet away, measured in a direct line); Red Lights on the River (about 300 feet away); Birthplace of the American League (about 500 feet away); Oneida Street Station (about 500 feet away).
 Touch for a list and map of all markers in Milwaukee.

 Credits.
 This page was last revised on July 4, 2019.
 This page originally submitted on July 2, 2019, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 75 times since then.
+This page has been viewed 85 times since then and 5 times this year.
 Photos: 1, 2. submitted on July 2, 2019, by Devon Polzar of Port Washington, Wisconsin. • Andrew Ruppenstein was the editor who published this page.